 3) MEET RESULTS: The meet host will consider all athletes that are entered at the Q2 time or better to be "Age-Up Athletes", exhibition swims and not eligible for awards.

 4) ENTRY LIMITATIONS: "Age-Up Athletes" are subject to the same entry limitations as all other athletes.
 (See D above).

-F. Entry Fees

-Electronic entry fees are $5 per individual event and $12 for relays.
-There is also a $5 MS Athlete surcharge for each swimmer entered.

-G. Deck entries
+D. Q2 Qualification

+Q2 (Junior Olympic qualifying) times achieved at District’s qualify for the Junior Olympic as long as the entry is received by the Junior Olympic hosts by the entry cut off dates as stated in the Junior Olympic announcements.

+E. Deck Entries and Late Entries

-Deck entries may be accepted at the MS District Championship Meets.
-There is no proof of time requirement for entry.
-However, the coach or athlete must be able to show proof of athlete membership if the athlete is not already in the meet.
-This may be accomplished by providing a current membership card for the athlete or a roster from the Club Portal which includes the athlete’s name and birth date.
-See Section CC “Deck Entries at Meets” in the General Rules Section for how to determine proof of registration and the penalties for allowing an unregistered athlete to swim.A Coach or an Entry Chair who has made an honest mistake and inadvertently failed to enter a swimmer and/or swimmers in an event by the entry deadline may then do so by: a) entering the athlete(s) and/or event(s) by the scratch deadline of the first day of the meet; b) paying a fee of $100.00 per team and double the entry fee for the event; and, c) providing a paper proof of time (meet results) and current USA-S registration to the Meet Referee at the time of the entry.
-These fees will go to the meet host for the administrative burden resulting from late entry.
+There are no deck entries at the Districts.
+A Coach or an Entry Chair who has made an honest mistake and inadvertently failed to enter a swimmer and/or swimmers in an event by the entry deadline may then do so by: a) entering the athlete(s) and/or event(s) by the scratch deadline of the first day of the meet; b) paying a fee of $100.00 per team and double the entry fee for the event; and, c) providing a paper proof of time (meet results) and current USA-S registration to the Meet Referee at the time of the entry.
 The Meet Referee’s decision is final and non-appealable.

-H. Time Trials
+F. Time Trials

-There are no time trials except for the following, if time permits in the sole discretion of the Meet Host and Meet Referee:
+Athletes do not need to be previously entered in the meet in order to Time Trial.
+Those athletes not already in the meet must be able to prove that they are currently registered USA/MS athletes (preferably by a membership card).

+Time Trials will be offered at the discretion of the Meet Host and the Meet Referee only if time permits following sessions on Friday, Saturday and Sunday.
+All Time Trials wil be offered as “Open” events.

+a) Friday evening Time Trial distances, if offered, include the 1,000 and 1,650 Freestyle events. b) However, Saturday and Sunday Time Trial distances are limited to distances of 500 yards or shorter.

-1) 10 year old swimmers who are "Age-Up Athletes" are eligible to TT the 200 stroke events (Fly, Back, Breast), however, 10 year old swimmers who are not "age-up Athletes" may not time trial the Open 200 Stroke events.
+4) 10 year old swimmers who are "Age-Up Athletes" are eligible to TT the 200 stroke events (Fly, Back, Breast), however, 10 year old swimmers who are not "age-up Athletes" may not time trial the Open 200 Stroke events.

-2) 12 and 14 year old swimmers who are "Age-Up Athletes" are eligible to TT the 1000 and 1650 Freestyle ON FRIDAY NIGHT ONLY.
-However, 12 and 14 year old swimmers who are not "age-up Athletes" may not time trial these events.

-3) Entry into these time trials does not count as an individual entry and is not subject to the 3 per day entry limit.
+5) Only 1 individual event Time Trial is allowed per swimmer per day.
+Only 1 relay event time trial is allowed per swimmer per day.

-I. Scoring and Awards
+G. Scoring and Awards

 The meet is not scored.
 Individual events: Medals will be awarded for 1st through 8th place.
 Ribbons will be awarded 9th through 16th place.
 Relay Events: Relays will be awarded Medals for 1st – 3rd place and ribbons for 4th-8th place.
 No awards will be mailed.

-J. Number and Compensation of District Championship Meet Officials

-The selection and compensation of District Meet Officials is contained in the Officials Committee section of this manual.
+.

-K. Profit Sharing at District Championship Meets
+H. Profit Sharing at District Championship Meets

 The District Championship Meets will share the profits of the meet entries by calculating the total entry fees (number of individual entries multiplied by the entry fee plus number of relays multiplied by the entry fee), subtracting the MS Sanction fee from the total and then calculating the average.